NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 Hardware Requirements
 #####################

-NeMo-Aligner is powered by other NVIDIA libraries which support several NVIDIA GPU types.
+NeMo-Aligner is powered by other NVIDIA libraries that support several NVIDIA GPUs.
-NeMo-Aligner is tested on H100, but also works on A100.
-Several tutorials assume GPUs with 80GB VRAM, so if you are following along with GPUs with 40GB, please adjust your config accordingly.
+NeMo-Aligner is tested on H100 but also works on A100.
+Several tutorials assume 80GB VRAM, so if you are following along with GPUs with 40GB, adjust your config accordingly.

 Examples of config adjustments are increasing node count, introducing more tensor/pipeline parallelism, lowering batch size, and increasing gradient accumulation.